-Ad Hoc Touring Company If you enjoy reading plays aloud, come and join the Ad Hoc Touring Company, affiliate of Possum Point Players.
-The group meets the first Monday of each month at Possum Hall, 441 Old Laurel Rd., Georgetown.
-The public is invited to attend and participate.
-For more information about Ad Hoc, contact Roger Ault at 226-1118 or firstname.lastname@example.org.
+Ad Hoc Touring Company If you enjoy reading plays aloud, join the Ad Hoc Touring Company, an affiliate of Possum Point Players.
+The group meets the first Monday of each month at Possum Hall, 441 Old Laurel Road, Georgetown.
+To learn more about Ad Hoc, contact Roger Ault at 226-1118 or firstname.lastname@example.org.

 Broad Creek Grange Meeting The Broad Creek Grange meets at 7 p.m. on the first Monday of each month, at Broad Creek Grange Hall (11198 County Seat Hwy., Laurel).
 For more details, contact Mary Tress at 875-3326.
 Visitors are welcome.

 DAR-Mary Vining Chapter DAR, Mary Vining Chapter, meets on the second Saturday of the month at 10 a.m. at the Seaford Public Library.
 The following guest speakers are scheduled: April 11 - Harmony Broussard, CAR president, senior, Seaford High School.
 To join DAR, contact Cathie Dickerson at 629-5309.

 Vets Helping Vets Vets Helping Vets will meet at 9 a.m. every first and third Friday of the month at the Hurlock American Legion Post 243 and on the second and fourth Friday at the VFW Post 5246 in Federalsburg.
 All veterans are welcome.\

 Sussex County Marines Marine Corps League Detachment #780, Devil Dog Detachment, meets the first Thursday of each month at 6:30 p.m., at the VFW Virgil Wilson Post 4961, Middleford Road, Seaford.